Particle-antiparticle perturbation superhorizon crossing: baryogenesis, leptogenesis, magnetogenesis and darkogenesis: Introduction

-These massive particles and antiparticles are gravitationally produced in pairs, preserving the CPT (charge-parity-time) symmetry of particles and antiparticles.
-However, the study \cite{Xue2025} shows that particles and antiparticles undergo pair oscillations near the horizon.
-Their local and instantaneous distributions are not in phase in spacetime, creating a particle-antiparticle contrast density perturbation.
-The perturbation length scale depends on the horizon evolution in time, leading to two possible cases: \begin{enumerate}[{(i)}] \item If the perturbation length scale is smaller than the horizon size, the local difference of particle and antiparticle densities would tend to average to zero across different patches inside the horizon.
-All particles and antiparticles are inside the horizon, and particle-antiparticle asymmetry does not occur. \item If the perturbation length scale exceeds the horizon size, the perturbation modes cross out the horizon.
-Super-horizon modes freeze outside the horizon and never return to the horizon.
-Consequently, the local difference in particle and antiparticle densities would not tend to average to zero across different patches inside the horizon.
-Different numbers of particles and antiparticles appear, resulting in a particle-antiparticle asymmetry inside the horizon. \end{enumerate}
+Comparing the oscillating length $\omega^{-1}_\delta$ with the length scale $H^{-1}$ of horizon evolution in time, we have two possible cases (in the two perfect fluid scenario, detailed calculations are given in the Sec.~3.2.3 of Ref.~\cite{Xue2025}): \begin{enumerate}[{(i)}] \item $X$ and $\bar X$ subhorizon: if the oscillating length scale is smaller than the horizon size $\omega^{-1}_\delta< H^{-1}$, it implies that the local and instantaneous difference $\delta_{_M}\not=0$ of particle and antiparticle densities would tend to average to zero $\langle\delta_{_M}\rangle=0$ across different patches of the spacetime inside the horizon.
+It means the most likely scenario is that all particles and antiparticles are within the horizon, and that particle-antiparticle asymmetry does not occur. \item $X$ or $\bar X$ superhorizon crossing: when the oscillating length scale exceeds the horizon size $\omega^{-1}_\delta > H^{-1}$, that implies that some parts of the contrast density perturbation amplitude $\delta_{_M}$ cross out the spacetime horizon.
+Superhorizon $\delta_{_M}$ parts freeze outside the horizon.
+Consequently, the local and instantaneous difference $\delta_{_M}\not=0$ in particle and antiparticle densities would not tend to average to zero $\langle\delta_{_M}\rangle\not=0$ across different patches of the spacetime inside the horizon.
+It implies a nontrivial amplitude (probability) that different numbers of particles and antiparticles appear, resulting in a particle-antiparticle asymmetry, in the spacetime inside the horizon. \end{enumerate} It is a brief introduction to the mechanism that $X$ or $\bar X$ superhorizon crossing produces particle-antiparticle asymmetry.
+The details of equations, computations and solutions (numerical plots) are presented in Ref.~\cite{Xue2025}.

-The superhorizon crossing dynamics (ii) occur during the reheating epoch, when massive particles decay to light particles.
-The resulting particle-antiparticle asymmetry accounts for the initial values of baryogenesis, leptogenesis and dark-matter particle-antiparticle asymmetry.
-These asymmetries hold throughout the entire Universe's evolution after the reheating epoch, i.e., the standard cosmology after the Big Bang, because the Universe evolves adiabatically with conserved entropy, and all processes preserve the fundamental CPT symmetry of particles and antiparticles.
-In this scenario, we have studied baryogenesis consistent with observations \cite{Xue2025}.